Before I Go?

 Ideally, students continue in contact with their global partners and friends throughout their careers, seeking to continue a relationship of "solidarity" (sharing, rather than "charity"—giving what one does not want or need) with them and other global and local communities.

-Through this web site you can share reports, presentations, as well as published and unpublished research (the Global Health Alliance will work with you to publish).
+Through this web site you can share reports, presentations, as well as published and unpublished research.